Mary of Egypt: Gallery

-Commemoration
+Coat of arms of the town of Corte de Peleas, Badajoz, Spain incorporating an image of Mary of Egypt between two cypresses.
+Adopted by statute in 1992.

+Commemorations

 Her feast day is kept by Orthodox Christians and Greek Catholics, according to the Fixed Cycle, on 1 April, and, according to the Moveable Cycle, on the fifth Sunday of Great Lent, on which day it is customary for the priest to bless dried fruit after the Divine Liturgy.
 The Life of St Mary by Sophronius is appointed to be read during the Matins of the Great Canon of Andrew of Crete on the preceding Thursday, which is accompanied with a canon to her and Andrew sung after each ode of the Great Canon itself.

 The Coptic Orthodox Church commemorates Saint Mary of Egypt on Parmouti 6, which is 14 April in the Gregorian calendar.

-In the Roman Rite of the Catholic Church, Saint Mary of Egypt is commemorated on 1 April according to the 2004 Roman Martyrology (Ordinary Form) and on 2 April in the 1956 Roman Martyrology (Extraordinary Form].
+In the Roman Rite of the Catholic Church, Saint Mary of Egypt is commemorated on 1 April according to the 2004 Roman Martyrology (Ordinary Form) and on 2 April in the 1956 Roman Martyrology (Extraordinary Form).

 She is venerated by Anglicans and appears on the Episcopal Church liturgical calendar.

-In Italy, she became associated with the patronage of "fallen women" much like Mary Magdalene, to whom similar traits were associated.

 Churches

 There are a number of churches and chapels dedicated to Saint Mary of Egypt, among them:

 The Temple of Portunus, Rome, was preserved by being rededicated to Santa Maria Egiziaca in 872.

 Church of Santa Maria Egiziaca a Forcella, Naples founded in 1342 to house repenting prostitutes.

 Church of Santa Maria Egiziaca a Pizzofalcone, Naples founded as a offshoot of the church at Forcella for a life closer to the cloistered ideal.

+The Belarusian Orthodox Church of Saint Mary of Egypt in Vileyka, Belarus.

+The Church of Mary of Egypt, part of the Monastery of Our Lady of the Sign complex in Abalak, Tyumen Oblast, Russia.